Which Paints are Truly Safe?

 They make it a focus to have no hazardous air pollutants (HAPS) – since “zero VOC” means it can still contain some hazardous substances.

-This brand makes fantastic products, but the paint is not usually my top pick, especially for the severely sensitive.
 Though you may want to use AFM Transitional Primer and their paint to seal in offgassing since it does a better job at sealing in offgassing than other brands.

 The preservative is an isothiazolinone (BIT).